-The Heroes for Healthy Pets Certification in Infectious Disease Management is a program sponsored by the International Boarding and Pet Services Association, National Association of Veterinary Technicians in America (NAVTA), and Pet Sitters, International.
-The Heroes for Healthy Pet’s Certification is open to all pet and veterinary professionals.
+The Heroes for Healthy Pets Certification in Infectious Disease Management is a program sponsored by Barkleigh, The International Boarding and Pet Services Association, National Association of Veterinary Technicians in America (NAVTA), and Pet Sitters, International.
+The Heroes for Healthy Pets Certification is open to all pet and veterinary professionals.
 To become certified, both modules must be completed and the certification examination must be passed.

 This seminar will discuss common transmissible diseases of dogs, including pathogens of CIRDC (canine infectious respiratory disease complex- including dog flu), Leptospirosis, Parvo, and Distemper.
 The lecture will give an overview of the incidence rate, how to recognize the clinical signs of illness and how to recognize signs of illness in dogs, and prevention.
 Management of outbreaks in group environments such as kennels and doggie daycares and options for prevention, including vaccination and sanitation protocols will also be discussed.

 To remain competitive in this market, pet professional businesses must keep their pet owners happy and this means keeping pets healthy.
 In 2016, leading experts on infectious disease developed a consensus statement to recommend best practices for pet care and safety for pet professional businesses such as kennels, veterinary facilities, doggie daycares, dog walkers, groomers, and training facilities.
 This program covers the topic of best practices of sanitation and prevention of infectious disease spread.